DSAV-Dodeka/book/src/developing/backend.md

 ## Project structure

-All the application code is inside the `src` directory.
+All the application code is inside the `backend/src` directory.
 This contains five separate packages, of which three act as libraries and two as applications.

 - The `datacontext` library is fully standalone.
 It contains special logic for implementing dependency injection, which is useful for replacing database-reliant functions in tests, while keeping good developer ergonomics.
 Ensure it doesn't import code from any other package!
 - The `store` library is fully standalone and provides the primitives for communicating with the databases (both DB and KV).
 Ensure it doesn't import code from any other package!